Characteristic cycles and the microlocal geometry of the Gauss map, I: Introduction

 \subsection{Weight spaces and minuscule representations}

-The above is most useful if the arising multiplicative subgroups are as large as possible.
-While for arbitrary modules~$\scrM\in\Mhol(\scrD_A)$ it seems hard to control this, there is a favorable class of geometric examples where we can say more.

-Let us say that a module $\scrM \in \Mhol(\scrD_A)$ is {\em generically multiplicity-free} if any nondegenerate irreducible component of its characteristic cycle has multiplicity one and if none of these components is mapped to itself or to another component via a translation by a torsion point in~$A(\bbC)$.
-For example, if $i: Y\hookrightarrow A$ is a smooth irreducible subvariety that is not invariant under any translation, then $\delta_Y = i_\dag(\omega_Y)$ is generically multiplicity-free.
-Note that this applies in particular to any smooth subvariety $Y\subset A$ which is a summand of a divisor defining a principal polarization, such as a smooth curve inside its Jacobian variety, the Fano surface of lines on a smooth cubic threefold inside the intermediate Jacobian, or any smooth theta divisor.
-If $G$ is an algebraic group, let

-denote the Weyl group of its connected component with respect to any maximal torus~$T\subseteq G$.
+In many applications the subgroups of multiplicative type that we obtained in theorem~\ref{thm:gausstorus} are quite big.
+Let us say that $\scrM \in \Mhol(\scrD_A)$ is {\em generically multiplicity-free} if any non-degenerate component of its characteristic cycle has multiplicity one and if the same condition is also satisfied for the pushforward under any isogeny of abelian varieties --- in other words, if all non-degenerate components $\Lambda_{Z_1}, \Lambda_{Z_2}\subset \Char(\scrM)$ enter with multiplicity one and satisfy

+If $Y\subset A$ is a smooth irreducible subvariety which is not stable under any non-trivial translation, then $\delta_Y$ is generically multiplicity-free; this in particular applies to any smooth summand of a divisor defining a principal polarization, such as a smooth curve in its Jacobian, the Fano surface of lines in the intermediate Jacobian of a smooth cubic threefold, or any smooth theta divisor.
+If $G$ is a reductive group, let $W(G) = W(G^\circ, T)$ denote the Weyl group for a given maximal torus~$T\subseteq G^\circ$ inside the connected component of the identity.
 For any representation $U\in \Rep(G)$ the restriction $U|_T \in \Rep(T)$ splits into a sum of one-dimensional representations which we call the {\em weights} of the representation, and these weights are permuted by the Weyl group.
-Up to isomorphism the Weyl group and its permutation action on the weights do not depend on the chosen maximal torus.
-In our case they contain all monodromy data of the Gauss map as conjectured in~\cite{KraemerThreefolds}:
+We then obtain the following answer to the question raised in~\cite[conj.~8]{KraemerThreefolds}: